Flappleton/fsdeploy/DEPLOYMENT_ENV_SETUP.md

 This guide helps you set up environment variables for deployment on Render/Vercel.

+## 📌 Important: Separate Frontend/Backend Deployment

+This project uses **separate frontend and backend** for easier deployment:
+- **Backend** can be deployed to any Node.js hosting (Render, Heroku, etc.)
+- **Frontend** can be deployed to static hosting (Vercel, Netlify, Render Static, etc.)
+- No need for `concurrently` - they run independently

 ## 📋 Quick Setup

 ### 1. Backend Environment Variables